-Defunding Planned Parenthood is a confusing subject.
+Defunding Planned Parenthood is a confusing controversy.

 Both pro-life and pro-choice advocates are often misled as to what Planned Parenthood is and does.
 This is no surprise since Planned Parenthood goes to great lengths to paint a rosy picture of itself.
 The work it does is treated as unique, and its abuse is rarely given proper attention.
 Notably, even advocates of abortion tend to downplay Planned Parenthood’s role as the largest abortion provider in the United States.
 Listening to many of the group’s proponents, one could almost believe that Planned Parenthood doesn’t perform abortions at all.